 See event listings and more articles in this edition of Agri-News: August 2, 2022 issue

-“Restrictions and social distancing during the last few waves of COVID-19 have significantly affected the foodservice sector,” says Jeewani Fernando, provincial consumer market analyst with Alberta Agriculture, Forestry and Rural Economic Development.
+“Restrictions and social distancing during the last few waves of COVID-19 have significantly affected the foodservice sector,” says Jeewani Fernando, provincial consumer market analyst with the Alberta government.
 “While the past couple of years have been very challenging to the foodservice industry, it has also brought about many opportunities, positive changes and challenged the foodservice industry to look at things differently.
 Understanding key trends across foodservice segments may help industry participants to fine-tune their business strategies and plan their recovery.”

 The pandemic affected thousands of foodservice manufacturers, suppliers, distributors, restaurants and bars and employees.
 In April 2020, foodservice sales plummeted to their lowest levels in more than 2 decades and sales have been very volatile since then.